The Trustees Of Grinnell College

 Based on Grinnell College's stated priorities and recent award patterns, successful applications demonstrate:

 1. Collaborative Partnerships The review committee gives preference to proposals that "leverage collaborative partnerships within the community."
-Recent winners often involve multiple organizations working together (e.g., Drake Community Library collaborating with Grinnell Area Arts Council).
+Recent winners often involve multiple organisations working together (e.g., Drake Community Library collaborating with Grinnell Area Arts Council).

 2. Meaningful Community Impact Projects should demonstrate clear benefit to current and potential Grinnell residents.
-As emphasized by leadership, the focus is on "strengthening the social and economic vitality" of the community.
+As emphasised by leadership, the focus is on "strengthening the social and economic vitality" of the community.
 Successful projects often serve broad populations or address identified community needs.

 3. Specific, Achievable Goals Recent winners show concrete, well-defined projects: